What An Insect Can Teach Us About Adapting To Stress

 We like to think that we know who we are, and that we are one thing — one unified true self.
 But according to Barrett, social psychology research has shown that it's not like that.

-"Who you are in a given moment is very much determined by the situation that you're in," says Barrett.
+"Who you are in a given moment is very much determined by the situation that you're in," Barrett says.

 So when you're trying to handle some frank criticism or you're struggling with something hard — or just really want to make a change in your life — Barrett says, you might want to embrace a more flexible self image.

 "If you see yourself in a certain way and that way is inflexible, then you will go to great lengths to make sure that you and everybody else sees you in that way," she says.
-"And in the end, you'll be stressed more frequently, you will work harder to try to please people... to keep that view of yourself intact."
+"And in the end, you'll be stressed more frequently, you will work harder to try to please people ... to keep that view of yourself intact."

-If you are struggling in one role in life, your professional life for instance, you don't pin your whole identity, your whole sense of self on that role, she says.
+If you are struggling in one role in life, your professional life for instance, you don't pin your whole identity, your whole sense of self, on that role, she says.
 Instead, it helps to have "multiple views of yourself," Barrett says.

 "So if somebody criticizes you as a teacher, well, you have other ways to think about yourself.
 You could think about yourself as a friend in that moment, you could think about yourself as a mother.
 You think about yourself as a terrific gardener."